 Jane Stock is Hancock Resource Center’s Construction Coordinator, which includes involves overseeing the Rehab program as well as serving as our Volunteer Coordinator.
 She holds NCHEC Certification in Housing Counseling and is also a BPI Certified Building Analyst and Envelope and Infiltration and Duct leakage professional.
 Before coming to the Hancock Resource Center, she worked 10 years at 84 Lumber and was a project coordinator for a general contractor for 2 years.
 Jane is married to her husband, Eric, with whom she shares two children.
 Jane enjoys reading, crafts, and camping whenever she can get away.

 Kelli Billups has served as our Administrative Assistant since November of 2010 and is currently our Office Manager.
 She holds a Bachelor Degree in History and a Masters Degree in Education.
 She came to the Hancock Resource Center after teaching History and Religion at Our Lady Academy.
 She was born and raised in Bay St. Louis and is a mother to one son.

 Linda Davis returned to the Hancock Resource Center in the role of Housing Counselor at the beginning of 2018.
 Linda graduated from the University of Southern Mississippi with a degree in Elementary Education.
 She has worked in the local school systems since July of 1990.
 Throughout her career, Linda has received Employee of the Month and Teacher of the Month recognitions numerous times.
 She has also received the Parent of the Year award for her many years of service to the school and various booster clubs.
 Linda is a lifelong resident of Hancock County and she enjoys spending time with her husband of 32 years, Scott, and her 3 children, Kayleigh, Rainee and Dustin.

-Darrian Sutherlin is Hancock Resource Center's Program Support and Intake Coordinator.
-Darrian attended Jones County Community College in Ellisville, MS and moved to Bay St. Louis in 2017.
-She enjoys spending time with her husband and two sons, volunteering and giving back to her community.
+Jeannie McKnight is Hancock Resource Center's Program Support and Intake Coordinator.
+Originally from Poplarville, Jeannie moved to Hancock County where she has been a resident since 2009.
+She enjoys spending time with her Children and Grandchildren, reading and giving back to her community.